 ALEC’S ROYAL ASSIGNMENT, Copyright © 2015 by Amelia Autin Lam

-If you enjoyed this excerpt from Alec’s Royal Assignment, it can be ordered from Amazon, Barnes&Noble, and Harlequin.
+If you enjoyed this excerpt from Alec’s Royal Assignment, it can be ordered from Amazon and Barnes&Noble.